enkidevs/curriculum/go/intro/intro-to-fmt-package/fmt-package-verbs.md

 `%s` is used to represent a string or a slice.

-`%v` is used to display a value in its original format"
+`%v` is used to display a value in its original format.

 `%T` is used to represent the type of the value.